Growth for B2B is hard.

 Kia: I know you, and I have had conversations at other times and have completely aligned regarding the type of approach that we use.

-When you understand it from the customer viewpoint, specifically, as it relates to software, how you support and deliver the various services that you need to in order to help that customer adopt that software fully and continue to drive ongoing value from that software, can dramatically change when you look at it from the customer’s standpoint.
+When you understand it from the customer viewpoint, specifically, as it relates to software, how you support and deliver the various services that you need to to help that customer adopt that software fully and continue to drive ongoing value from that software, can dramatically change when you look at it from the customer’s standpoint.